+Formative assessment Verbal and written feedback that takes place throughout classes and the programme.
 Summative assessment Assessments throughout the year that are based on learning outcomes for the course and determine how well you have achieved each outcome.
 You are given grades and written feedback.
 These assessments may include practical tests and projects.

 The contents of the course work will be explained by the Lecturer for each course.
-If at any point your Lecturer or year leader is concerned about your progress, they will let you know.
+If at any point your Lecturer or Programme Leader is concerned about your progress, they will let you know.